 Teaching strategies:

-For aural learners, make use of storytelling, verbal explanations, and discussions.
-Encourage them to participate in debates, presentations, or group discussions to reinforce their learning.
+For aural learners, use storytelling, verbal explanations, and discussions.
+Please encourage them to participate in debates, presentations, or group discussions to reinforce their learning.
 You can even introduce rhythmic chants or catchy songs to help them memorize concepts.
 Just like a musician who memorizes notes by listening, aural learners thrive when information is presented verbally or through sound.

-• Make use of verbal explanations, descriptions, or stories to introduce or reinforce concepts.
+• Use verbal explanations, descriptions, or stories to introduce or reinforce concepts.

-• Provide audio recordings, podcasts, or lectures that they can listen to at their own pace.
+• Provide audio recordings, podcasts, or lectures they can listen to at their own pace.

 • Find a use for music, sound effects, or voice inflections to create interest or emphasize points.

-• Moreover, use rhyme, rhythm, or repetition to help them remember critical information.
+• Moreover, they use rhyme, rhythm, or repetition to help them remember critical information.

-• Besides, encourage them to participate in discussions, debates, or role plays.
+• Besides, please encourage them to participate in discussions, debates, or role plays.

 • Additionally, ask them to summarize, paraphrase, or explain their learning.

-• Allow them to use oral reports, interviews, or podcasts as alternative assessments.
+• Let them use oral reports, interviews, or podcasts as alternative assessments.

 Reading/Writing Learners